allen-cell-animated/agave/README.md

-For windows: make sure you are in an environment where vsvarsall has been run, e.g. a "VS2015 x64 Native Tools Command Prompt"
+For windows: make sure you are in an environment where vsvarsall has been run, e.g. a "VS2017 x64 Native Tools Command Prompt"

 Install CUDA.
-Use vcpkg to install boost, tiff, and glm.
+Use vcpkg to install boost, tiff, assimp, glm.

 * for CUDA 9, need to use at least boost 1.65-1 due to an issue with __CUDACC_VER__ .
 ```